 Yards

 No required yard, setback area, or other open space required for a particular lot, parcel, or building shall be considered as providing a yard, setback area, or open space for another building or property, nor shall any yard, setback area, or other required open space on an adjoining property be considered as providing a yard, setback area, or open space for the property on which a building is to be erected or established.

+Effect of official map.
+Wherever a front yard is required for a lot facing on a street for which an official map has been recorded, the depth of such front yard shall be measured from the mapped property line facing the street as provided by the official map.
+(Ord.)

 Every part of a required yard shall be unobstructed and open to the sky, except for: